From Asymptotically Flat Gravity to Finite Causal Diamonds

 Therefore, it is more appropriate to view the causal diamond as living in a shockwave background rather than pure Minkowski spacetime~\cite{Verlinde:2019xfb,Verlinde:2022hhs,Zhang:2023mkf,Bak:2024kzk}.
 This is a direction we will further explore.

 There are a few natural other future directions to explore.
 First and foremost, one of the major drawbacks in our analysis is that spherical symmetry is imposed on the causal diamond, forcing us to angle-average the soft and Goldstone modes of asymptotically flat gravity.
 To make contact with more realistic physical systems, we need to relax spherical symmetry and allow for the causal diamond to become deformed.
 We would then expect to match the resultant causal diamond phase space degrees of freedom with the soft graviton and Goldstone modes $N,C$ without any angle-averaging required.
-This is a research avenue that we are actively pursuing.
+Relaxing spherical symmetry will be crucial for extending our analysis to actual experimental setups sensitive to such length fluctuations, e.g., interferometers, and this is a research avenue that we are currently pursuing.

 Finally, we have thus far restricted ourselves to a completely classical analysis.
 Naturally, we can canonically quantize by replacing the brackets with quantum commutators via the replacement rule $i\{\cdot,\cdot\} \to [\cdot,\cdot]$.
 However, this is true only to leading order in an $\hbar$ expansion, and there are subtleties involving operator ordering.
 For instance, since $\a$ and $L$ are conjugate modes and hence do not commute, the identification Eq.~\eqref{C-alpha} is sensible only after an operator ordering is specified.
 We leave a more complete treatment, which would account for subleading $\hbar$ corrections, for future work.